 BorrowMyDoggy is an online platform connecting dog owners with borrowers.
 People sign up, create a profile, write a little bit about themselves or their dog and then they’re able to take a look at the suitable matches in their area.
 Matches are based on location and availability, and it’s all about getting to know each other really well before sharing the dog.

 For owners, it is a way of finding a trusted local dog lover to take care of your dog when you can’t.
 You can rest assured they will treat your dog like family.
 For borrowers it is a chance to have a dog in your life by spending time with one and helping out owners at the same time.
 Dogs also get more exercise, attention and most importantly, love.
 It’s a win-win!
 It could be someone who has just had a baby who might need someone to help take care of their dog.
 They might be connected with someone who has a five year old but can’t commit to the full time commitment, but has a dog void in their life.
 Every match is very different.
+For the best of dog help, you can try these out and get the best ones.

 What does it cost?